 Like in all of Anthony's shows, rebellion is a running undercurrent—it's the type of viewpoint that a 19-year-old would gravitate toward.
 No, Uncle Tony wasn't going to see the pyramids of Egypt, and he sure as hell wasn't going to hold his hands up for a photo at the Tower of Pisa.
 It's not that travel isn't about these so-called tourist traps; it can be.
 It's that getting out there is mostly about finding more than what you've come to expect.

-The world feels smaller with fewer undiscovered locales, but Anthony showed that a little-known restaurant or a completely unknown home can be exotic.
+The world feels smaller with fewer undiscovered locales, but Anthony showed that a little-known restaurant or a completely unknown home can be exciting.
 It's the unfamiliar that makes for the adventure, and for better or worse, improvisation is a part of that.

 Not long after I first saw No Reservations, I decided to study abroad in Prague.
 To say that my parents were nervous about this choice is an understatement.
 They wanted me to explore on my own, of course.
 But I should mention that I have cerebral palsy, so watching travel and traveling are two different things.
 I can't do everything a non-disabled person can do.
 I have to think on my feet, and I have to depend on others.
 I went anyway—so terrified that I cried all the way to the airport—and it turned out to be one of the best decisions of my life.
 A few years later, I moved to London for grad school, watching every episode of The Layover before I went.

 I've had the opportunity to travel throughout the world, either with family, friends, or alone.
 It's been good, and it's been tough, and I'd be lying if I didn't admit that there was pain along the way.
 But travel has helped me find more of the person I want to be.
 It's pushed me to see beyond what I envision for myself and what others tend to envision for me.
 And that's all due, in part, to the fact that Anthony showed me that curiosity always pays off, whether you hit the road nearby or the one far from home.